Arenado homers again in Rockies' 4-1 win over Athletics

+DENVER (AP) - A slow start behind him, Carlos Gonzalez has come on to play a central role in the Colorado Rockies' mid-season surge.

-DENVER (AP) - Nolan Arenado homered for the second time in two games, Carlos Gonzalez doubled three times and the Colorado Rockies beat the Oakland Athletics 4-1 on Saturday night for their 10th win in 12 games.
+Gonzalez matched a career high with three doubles, Nolan Arenado homered for the second time in two games, and the Rockies beat the Oakland Athletics 4-1 on Saturday night for their 10th win in 12 games.

+"He's hitting the ball to all fields," Rockies manager Bud Black said of Gonzalez, who is batting .356 in July, hitting safely in 16 of 19 games.
+"The swing is aggressive.
+You can say right now that this is vintage CarGo.
+Let's continue that.
+Let's ride it out.
+He's in a good spot."

+Gonzalez, who struggled at the plate for much of the season's first half, said he has fed off the success of the teammates.

 Brett Anderson (2-3) allowed four runs on eight hits in losing for the first time in four starts since being reinstated from the 10-day disabled list on July 8.
 A right shoulder strain kept him on the DL for nearly two months.